pythononwheels/pow_devel/README.txt

 		** basic authentication
 	* apache mod_wsgi ready
 	* includes a ready to run simple_server
-	    * full environment on your laptop, macc or pc
+	    * full environment on your laptop, mac or pc

 The clear Focus was to develop a Framework in between the existing Big Ones, which have quite some learning curve to get started and